Why Keyboard Keeps Spamming A Key (Fix)

 If a virus or malware infection creates issues, ensure you have an up-to-date antivirus and anti-malware tool installed.

 3. Do A Keyboard Troubleshoot

-- Go to the Update & Security section in the Settings app after opening it.
+- After opening it, go to the Update & Security section in the Settings app.
 By pressing Windows Key+I, you may access the settings app fast.

 - From the option on the left, choose Troubleshoot.
 Click Run the troubleshooter under the keyboard option.

-- To finish the troubleshooting procedure adhere to the on-screen directions and check if the issue is still there.
+- To finish the troubleshooting procedure, follow the on-screen directions and check if the issue is still there.

 4. Update The Keyboard Drivers